annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 inputShape = (IY, IX, 3) #shape,shape,color
 ~~~
 ## Model 1
 Before we attempt a model, let us consider possible factors.
-Because this is a classification problem, we will have one output neuron per class and must use the binary cross-entropy loss function.
+Because this is a classification problem, we will have one output neuron per class.
+We must also choose activation functions for hidden and output layers and must use the binary cross-entropy loss function.
+We can
 ~~~
 model = tf.keras.models.Sequential([
   tf.keras.layers.Conv2D(64, (3, 3), activation='relu',padding="same", input_shape=inputShape),